Anze-/tuya-device-sharing-sdk/README.md

 considering that the library does not perform any data modification/scaling the best approach to keep the logical separation would be:

-0) define quirks in the sdk library port
+0) define Quirk class in the sdk library port
-1) define quirks for scaling specific ids in a quirks libary
+1) specify quirks for scaling some given ids in a 'quirks libary'
-2) accept and process quirks in the scripts making use of the library
+2) accept and process quirks in the scripts making use of the library (e.g. homeassistant)

 ## TODO: